Generalized Fermat's principle and Snell's law for cone structures and applications: General setting

-\begin{rem} Some justifications for the hypotheses in Definition~\ref{def:arrival_time} are worth mentioning: \begin{enumerate} \item Our study will be focused on the local behaviour of $ \gamma $ around $ \tau $, so hypothesis (ii) becomes a natural simplification.
-If the global curve ends up crossing the interface more than once at isolated points, each intersection can be treated separately. \item Moreover, hypothesis (ii) imply that $ \gamma $ crosses $ \eta $ at $ \gamma(\tau) $ transversely {\em in the topological sense}---so that $ \dot{\gamma}(\tau) $ can be tangent to $ \eta $.
-Globally speaking, this implies that $ \gamma $ can only intersect $ \eta $ at isolated points.
-Indeed, if we remove this transversality, we would have not only that $ \gamma $ can remain in $ \eta $, but also the possibility that $ \gamma $ crosses infinitely many times the interface close to $ \tau $.
-This can happen even in the most favorable case when the metrics on $ Q_1 $ and $ Q_2 $ are the same, $ \gamma $ is a lightlike geodesic with no breaks and $ \eta $ is timelike and smooth (this can be constructed explicitly by reasoning as in \cite[Appendix~A]{AFS21}). \item Note that $ \T[\gamma] $ is independent of the parametrization of $ \gamma $, so any piecewise smooth curve from $ P $ to $ \alpha $ (crossing $ \eta $ once) can be reparametrized so that it belongs to $ \mathcal{N}_{P,\alpha} $, without affecting its arrival time.
+\begin{rem} Some justifications for the hypotheses in Definition~\ref{def:arrival_time} are worth mentioning: \begin{enumerate} \item Our study will be focused on the local behaviour of $ \gamma $ around $ \tau $, so the topological transversality becomes a natural simplification---if the global curve ends up crossing the interface more than once at isolated points, each intersection can be treated separately.
+If we remove this hypothesis, we would have not only that $ \gamma $ can remain in $ \eta $, but also the possibility that $ \gamma $ crosses infinitely many times the interface close to $ \tau $.
+This can happen even in the most favorable case when the metrics on $ Q_1 $ and $ Q_2 $ are the same, $ \gamma $ is a lightlike geodesic with no breaks and $ \eta $ is timelike and smooth (this can be constructed explicitly by reasoning as in \cite[Appendix~A]{AFS21}). \item For some results, we will need to impose the stronger restriction that $ \gamma $ be transverse or cone-transverse to $ \eta $.
+Specifically, the former will be required in Proposition~\ref{prop:variational_field}(II), and the latter in Theorem~\ref{thm:snell}(II), Corollary~\ref{thm:reflection}(II) and \S~\ref{subsec:orientation} below. \item Note that $ \T[\gamma] $ is independent of the parametrization of $ \gamma $, so any piecewise smooth curve from $ P $ to $ \alpha $ (crossing $ \eta $ once) can be reparametrized so that it belongs to $ \mathcal{N}_{P,\alpha} $, without affecting its arrival time.
 Therefore, the choice of $ [a,b] $ and $ \tau $ is arbitrary and non-restrictive.
 Also, we stress that $ P $ can be, in particular, a single point. \end{enumerate} \end{rem}